 10. Identify how the Market Revolution connected to the early Women’s Suffragist movement.

 11. Contrast between the older, vertical orientation of workers and the new horizontal outlook.
 Why did that gradually begin to shift in the 19th century?
-How did some radicals in Europe advocate coping with that shift?
+In Europe, how did Karl Marx advocate coping with that shift?

 12. Describe how anticipation of the Second Coming [of Christ] affected reform movements in the 19th century.
 Explain how these movements connected to the Market Revolution.

 13. Explain why basic education (the 3 R’s) started to matter more during the 19th century.